Tashanah/cookie-recipe-fixed/resort-website/README.md

 ## Description
 {This website details all that a tourist would want to know about Tashanah's resort such as:accommodation options and activities available. }
 ## Setup/Installation Requirements
-* Clone this repository to your desktop,run it on the terminal and use the command,git clone url.git,to clone it.
+* Clone this repository to your desktop,run it on the terminal and use the command,git clone URL.git,to clone it.

 {This website does not need any additional software.}
 ## Known Bugs